pantelis/artificial-intelligence/_sources/aiml-common/lectures/mdp/mdp-lab/grid-world/_index.md

----
-title: Grid-world policy iteration
----

-# Grid-world policy iteration
+# Grid-world policy iteration with Python

 A more graphical way to understand how policy iteration functions (and other algorithms as well)  is through [this repo](https://github.com/rlcode/reinforcement-learning/) - see `1-grid-world/1-policy-iteration` that depicts a more elaborate gridworld.